 There are several things are candidates tell us they love about contract to hire jobs.

-You Get to See if The Company is a Good Fit
+1. You Get To See If The Company Is A Good Fit

 While the pros of contract to hire jobs are great, there are some things you should consider:

-You Won’t be Immediately Eligible for Benefits Provided by the Company
+2. You Won’t be Immediately Eligible for Company Benefits

 While contract to hire jobs aren’t for everyone, they’re a great way for job seekers and companies to see if the other would be a good fit.
 A job seeker can work for a company during the contract to get a feel for the work they’d be doing, the company culture, and opportunities for growth while the employer can see if they have the skills and expertise to join their team full-time.

-Reaching out to a contract-to-hire staffing and recruiting firm, like Sparks Group, can be a great way to try out contract to hire employment.
+Sparks Group offers contract-to-hire staffing and recruiting services that for candidates to leverage contract to hire employment opportunities.
 Thanks to their extensive network, they can pair you with a company in your industry that’s looking for an employee with your skills.
 They have various positions to choose from and can place you in a contract to hire position that’s the right fit for you.
 You might even land you a full-time position at the end of your contract.

-If you think contract to hire jobs are a good choice for you, speak to a Sparks Group consultant today or check out our jobs page to start applying.
+If you think contract to hire jobs are a good choice for you, speak to a Sparks Group consultant today or check out our jobs board to start applying.